Beautiful Life (Ace of Base song)

-"Beautiful Life" is a song by Swedish band Ace of Base, released on 20 October 1995 from their second album, The Bridge (1995).
+"Beautiful Life" is a song by Swedish band Ace of Base, released on 20 October 1995, by Mega Records, from their second album, The Bridge (1995).
 In North America, it was the first single released from the album; in Europe, it followed "Lucky Love" as the second single.
 Co-written by band member Jonas Berggren and produced by him with Denniz Pop and Max Martin, the single reached number 15 on both the US Billboard Hot 100 and the UK Singles Chart in December 1995.
-It reached number one on the Canadian RPM Dance/Urban chart and Billboards Hot Dance Club Play chart.
-In 2017, BuzzFeed ranked "Beautiful Life" number 51 in their list of The 101 Greatest Dance Songs Of the '90s.
+It also reached number one on the Canadian RPM Dance/Urban chart and Billboards Hot Dance Club Play chart.
+The accompanying music video was directed by Richard Heslop.
+In 2017, BuzzFeed ranked "Beautiful Life" number 51 in their list of "The 101 Greatest Dance Songs of the '90s".

 Background and release

-"I was at the Canary Islands in Spain, and the last evening I just heard the song ‘Beautiful Life’ in my head.
-I have the ability to hear three different melodies in my head at the same time — it’s very helpful while composing songs.
+"I was at the Canary Islands in Spain, and the last evening I just heard the song 'Beautiful Life' in my head.
+I have the ability to hear three different melodies in my head at the same time — it's very helpful while composing songs.
 Melody, bass and a flute on a chorus for example.
 It was melancholic to leave the islands and it was a wonderful evening, with the mood and sunset.
 It was a beautiful life!"

 — —Jonas Berggren talking to Idolator about how the song was made.

-The song was written on January 1, 1994 by band member Jonas Berggren while he was in the Canary Islands.
+The song was written on January 1, 1994, by band member Jonas Berggren while he was in the Canary Islands.
 At the time, "The Sign" had reached number one on the US Billboard Hot 100 chart, which inspired him to write the song.
 On a late flight home he heard some chords, and started humming, and there the song was made.
 He had to record it swiftly so he wouldn't forget it.
 Berggren incorporated gospel elements into the song and the roof-raising gospel singing toward the end was made by a four-piece female group that Denniz Pop had.
 They tracked those vocals many times over for maximum soulful impact.

-In a 2018 interview, Ulf Ekberg said that Michael Jackson, after asking to meet the band when they performed "Beautiful Life" at World Music Awards in Monaco, told them that he thought that it was the best song that he had heard in many years.
+In an 2018 interview, Ulf Ekberg said that Michael Jackson, after asking to meet the band when they performed "Beautiful Life" at World Music Awards in Monaco, told them that he thought that it was the best song that he had heard in many years.